jobiols/odoo-etl/etl/readme/CONFIGURE.rst

 - **Source Language** the source database default language.
 It’s recommended to keep the language as default (en_US).

+- **Odoo Source Version** The source odoo major version.
+Default is 8.

+  NOTE: This module was NOT Tested with source versions earlier than 8

 - **Target Hostname** the target database host URL that is used to access the Odoo database from remote OS. i.e.: http://192.168.1.101.